 Magnesium salts and uses

-Magnesium citrate is considered the best all-purpose magnesium supplement.
-Magnesium threonate is a relatively new and more effective form of magnesium supplement.
-However, one of the most popular forms of magnesium is an old standby, magnesium sulfate — the kind found in Epsom salts.
+Magnesium citrate is the best all-purpose supplement.
+However, one of the most popular forms is an old standby, magnesium sulfate — the kind present in Epsom salts.

-Inexpensive magnesium supplements use forms of magnesium like magnesium oxide and magnesium sulfate which are well-known for their laxative effect.
+Inexpensive supplements use forms like magnesium oxide and magnesium sulfate which are well-known for their laxative effect.
 However, they will have you running to the bathroom but do little else when taken internally.

-Besides taking a supplement, another way to improve your magnesium is to take Epsom salt baths or foot baths.
+Besides taking a supplement, another way to improve this mineral is to take Epsom salt baths or foot baths.
 Epsom salt is a magnesium sulfate that can absorb into your body through your skin.
 Magnesium oil can be used for topical application and absorption.

 Note: Whatever supplement you choose, avoid any containing Magnesium Stearate, a potentially hazardous additive.